Shoulder Pain Treatment

 Following shoulder surgery such as labral repair, rotator cuff repair, debridement, acromioplasty, joint replacement or reconstruction, physical therapy care is integral in helping you to restore motion, strength and function and to reduce your pain.
 Your physical therapist will work closely with your surgeon to optimize the results and outcomes from your surgery, and to avoid re-injury or post-surgical complications.

 There is much, much more to discuss regarding shoulder pain treatment than can be put on one page.
-Our skilled orthopedic and sports physical therapists are more than happy to answer any questions you may have about your symptoms or condition.
+Our skilled Physical Therapists are more than happy to answer any questions you may have about your symptoms or condition.

-If you are looking for relief from your shoulder pain, call us now to schedule an examination with one of our skilled orthopedic physical therapists for a specific diagnosis and individualized treatment plan to get you moving in the right direction.
+If you are looking for relief from your shoulder pain, call us to schedule an examination with one of our skilled orthopedic physical therapists or Request an Appointment Online for a specific diagnosis and individualized treatment plan to get you moving in the right direction.